-Ground Floor: The property has electric heaters and comprises:
+Ground Floor: The property is all on the ground floor, has underfloor air source heating and comprises:

 Open plan living space.

 Lounge area: Large with vaulted beamed ceiling, tiled floor, 40" Freeview TV and DVD player.

 Dining area: Spacious with vaulted beamed ceiling and tiled floor.

 Kitchen area: Spacious with vaulted beamed ceiling, tiled floor, electric oven, microwave, fridge, freezer, dishwasher and washer/dryer.